self-node-official/.github/profile/README.md

 <p align="center">
 Here at <strong>Self Node</strong> we aim to bring full nodes inside everyone's pockets.<br/>
 We are a group of developers that are currently focussing on web3.
-Knowing that the providers world is costfull and competitive one we decided to bring it to anyone.<br/>
+Knowing that the providers world is costfull and competitive we decided to bring it to anyone.<br/>
 <i>Community By Default</i>
 </p>